curieo-org/data-digger/pubmed/data-digger-etl/README.md

 ##### step &#9312;

 First we (daily) download any new csv files, keeping track in a regular `tasks` table in the `postgres` database of the files we have seen and not seen.
+The tar files we have seen we upload to S3 as a whole.

+##### step &#9313;

-While we synchronize, we parse the csv files and dump the entire contents of these files into the `pmc_origin` table.
+After we synchronize on bulk file (`tar.gz`) level, we parse the csv files and dump the entire contents of these files into the `pmc_origin` table.
 This table contains both the filename of origin (which is _not_ in the CSV file itself but rather the prefix of that file + `.tgz`) _and_ the relative path of the PMC record (this _is_ in the CSV file).
 Since there may be multiple versions for each PMC record we simply dump and defer decision on download/not download to a later stage.

-##### step &#9313;
+##### step &#9314;

 Then we (daily) look at the `pmc_origin` table and add the following to the `full_text_location` table: